 According to the Rotterdam criteria, diagnosis of PCOS requires at least two of these three findings:

-2. Oligomenorrhea: infrequent or irregular menstrual periods – cycles of more than 35 days or having fewer than 9 menstruations in a year.
+Infrequent or irregular menstrual periods – cycles of more than 35 days or less than 21 days or having fewer than 9 menstruations in a year.

-3. Polycystic ovaries: polycystic ovaries are defined as ovaries that contain 20 or more follicles (the small sacs that an egg grows in) in each ovary.
+Polycystic ovaries are defined as ovaries that contain 20 or more follicles (the small sacs that an egg grows in) in each ovary.
 These follicles can measure anywhere between 2 to 9mm in diameter.